The health care in Thailand’s major cities is quite good because many have one or more high-quality private international hospitals available.

 promotions which we link from the Health Issues section of the Club’s

-Click the button below for more information on the Hospitals and discounts offered.
+Click the a button below for more information on the Hospitals and discounts offered or current Hospital Promotions (Note: PCEC discounts usually do not apply to promotion prices).

 HOSPITAL FACILITIES & DOCTORS